You can mess up any presentation, no matter how good, or useful, or well-researched your content may be.

 But your speech doesn’t have to change the history of the world to end with a vision.

-For a different example, listen to how Dan Pink ends the speech (from 17:17 forward) on the vision of strengthening businesses and possibly changing the world.
+For a different example, listen to how Dan Pink ends the speech (from 17:17 forward) on the vision of strengthening businesses and changing the world.
+And looking to opening and closing presentation examples for further guidance.

 3. Use a Contrarian Example

 Here's a great example of how to end a presentation dynamically.
 Sir Ken Robinson moves into the ending crescendo of the Ted Talk with a bleak quote by the American virologist Jonas Salk (starting at 18:13):

 “If all the insects were to disappear from the earth, within 50 years all life on earth would end.
 If all human beings were to disappear from the earth, all forms of life would flourish.”

 Robinson then goes on to tell the audience that the virologist is right.

 This contrarian quote goes against our expectations of the human species as a positive force on earth.
 So, we pay attention.
 Will we really destroy the earth?

 No, Sir Ken Robinson goes on to say, but only if we learn to use our imagination and creativity in a positive and constructive way.
 And then Robinson goes on to recapitulate the main advice about reforming education.

-The contrarian example shakes us out of our comfort zone about the positive impact we've got in the world and makes for a powerful ending that we're sure to remember long after the presentation is over.
+The contrarian example shakes us out of our comfort zone about the positive impact we've got in the world.
+It makes for a powerful ending that we're sure to remember long after the presentation is over.

 Start and End Your Presentation With a Bang!

 Your presentation can only be successful if you capture your audience's attention.

 The best way to do that is, to begin with a bang.
-Make a bold statement, contradict their expectations, stimulate their curiosity, ask a rhetorical question, or spin a fascinating story.
+Make a bold statement, contradict their expectations, and stimulate their curiosity.
+Ask a rhetorical question or spin a fascinating story.
 In other words, do something that will intrigue them into finding out what exactly you've got to say.